Trajectory Class Fluctuation Theorem: Statistical Freedom from the Tyranny of the Rare

 and:

 So, the total exponential average work is:

 and, thus, by Eq. (\ref{eq:jarzynski}) the equilibrium free energy change vanishes.

-In this situation, the probabilities of the two classes are highly uneven with class $B$ having only $\epsilon$ probability.
+In this situation, the probabilities of the two classes are highly uneven with class $B$ having only probability $\epsilon$.
 However, $B$ accounts for $1/2$ of the total exponential average work.
-This means that an accurate statistical estimate of the change in equilibrium free energy via sampling such a process is highly dependent on rare events.
-Specifically, even though the true free energy change is $0$, it would likely be estimated as $\beta^{-1}\ln 2$ with small enough $\epsilon$.
+This means that an accurate statistical estimate of the change in equilibrium free energy via sampling such a process and using Eq. (\ref{eq:jarzynski}) is highly dependent on rare events.
+Specifically, even though the true free energy change is $0$, it would likely be estimated as $\Delta \tilde{F}^\text{eq}=\beta^{-1}\ln 2$ with small enough $\epsilon$, as can be seen by the green histogram in Fig. \ref{fig:FreeEnergyHistogram}.
 It converges to the true value only with very large samples of the rare class $B$.
 Thus, the variance of estimated values for the change in equilibrium free energy is large for finitely sampled experiments.
 Typically, estimates will be misleading.